ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 Transparency services MUST advertise the registration policies enforced by their service, including the list of `reg_info` attributes they require, both to minimize the risk of rejecting claims presented by issuers, and to advertise the properties implied by receipt verification.
 Implementations of receipt verifiers SHOULD persist the list of registration policies associated with a service identity, and return the list of registration policies as an output of receipt validation.
 Auditors MUST re-apply the registration policy of every entry in the ledger to ensure that the ledger applied them correctly.

 Custom policies may use additional information present in the ledger outside of claims.
 For instance, issuers may have to register on the TS before claims can be accepted; a custom policy may be used to enforce access control to the transparency service.
-Similarly, policies may be used
+Verifying the signature of the issuer is also a form of registration policy, but it is globally enforced in order to separate authentication and authorization, with policy only considering authentic inputs.

 {{tbl-initial-named-policies}} defines an initial set of named policies that TS may decide to enforce.
 This may be evolved in future drafts.